-Legend: NI = No impact, NA = Not Applicable.
+Legend: LSI = Less Than Significant Impact; NI = No impact, N/A = Not applicable.

-Under all of the alternatives, there would be no impacts to airspace resources.
+None of the alternatives would have significant impacts on airspace.
 Alternatives 1, 2, and 3 would increase aircraft operations in the north and south portions of Tinian, but would be well within the capacity of existing airspace use.
 There would be no new SUA and there would not require any changes to existing arrival and departures from either the Tinian or Saipan airports.
 There are no enroute low-altitude airways, and no IFR procedures would need to change.
 Access to and the approach and departure patterns associated with the airports and airfields would not be restricted, nor would they be required to change.
 Airspace management procedures outlined in Section 2.4 would be implemented.
 Well-established and understood aviation procedures and rules governing flight operations in both controlled and uncontrolled navigable airspace and existing SUA make future adverse impacts on public health and safety extremely unlikely.
 Aircrews for military participants and non-participating aircraft would be responsible for using see-and-avoid techniques to avoid hazards.

-7.2.7 Summary of Proposed Mitigation Measures
+7.2.7 Summary of Potential Mitigation Measures

-Table 7.2-5 summarizes the proposed mitigation measures.
+Table 7.2-5 summarizes potential mitigation measures.